UNEP/air-pollution-action-note/README.md

 ## Unlocking data through better communication
 ‘World Environment Situation Room’ (WESR) is UNEP’s strategic data platform that aggregates authoritative datasets on environmental topics — a very data-heavy hub for specialist audiences. unep.org has more than half a million visitors per month from almost every country in the world, from the informed and engaged general public, youth audiences, and media to policymakers and the private sector.

-The objective of the data-driven Notes is to bridge the gap between the diverse audience of unep.org and the specialist audience of WESR.
-They acted as an entry point, serving the most critical data in an easy to grasp, engaging manner before driving curious audiences to the hub for more detailed data exploration.
+The objective of the data-driven notes is to bridge the gap between the diverse audience of unep.org and the specialist audience of WESR.
+They act as an entry point, serving the most critical data in an easy to grasp, engaging manner before driving curious audiences to the hub for more detailed data exploration.

 ---
-#### Citing this project
+#### Reusing and citing this project
+TK TK Interactive has

 TK TK Do we want to have a citation

 For **academic** citations, here's the BibTex citation: